Essential WordPress Plugins

 Managing emails from your WordPress site can be a pain sometimes.
 By default, your WordPress website’s host is responsible for sending emails from your website and due to some configuration settings on some hosting providers, your WordPress emails may not get delivered.
 If you experience problems with your email, the fault is most likely down to an issue with your host’s processes.

 A lot of site owners don't realize they might need SMTP even though most managed WordPress hosts except Apache and cPanel don't handle email delivery.
-To solve this problem, you would need a WP Mail SMTP plugin to bypass the normal flow of email which turns the responsibility from your host to an email specialist.
+To solve this problem, you would need a WordPress email plugin called WP Mail SMTP to bypass the normal flow of email which turns the responsibility from your host to an email specialist.
 The WP Mail SMTP plugin is a straightforward no-frills option, which explains why it’s one of the most popular free SMTP WordPress plugins available.
 It has over half a million active installs and good reviews.
 It works with Gmail, Yahoo, or Hotmail.

 Wordpress gallery plugin

 Instead of just sticking images on your website haphazardly and hoping for the best, you can present them in stylish galleries.
 While WordPress comes with a default gallery feature, it lacks the functionality and aesthetic appeal that most users expect from their site.
 WordPress users can use gallery plugins rich in customization capabilities, that can enhance your brand.

 There's hardly a shortage of gallery plugins to use with WordPress right now.
 At their most basic, plugins give you the ability to insert small images into your posts and pages.
 There are gallery plugins which can do a whole lot more, from displaying more than one gallery per page to offering animations, lightboxes, navigation and enabling 3D displays.